armory/minnaker/guides/setup-dev-environment.md

 1. Wait for the thing to do the thing.
 It's gotta load the stuff.

+1. Through the next few steps, if you hit an "Unable to find Main" or fields are grayed out, reimport the project:

+    1. View > Tool Windows > Gradle

+    1. In the Gradle window, right click "Orca" and then click "Reimport Gradle Project"

 1. In the top right corner of the project window, there's a "Add Configuration" button.
 Click it.

 1. Click the little '+' sign in the top left corner, and select "Application"